Dental Implants Midlothian

 We handle the entire dental implant process at our office, eliminating the need for you to coordinate with a local specialist for any part of your treatment.
 Before starting the procedure, our team will administer a local anesthetic to ensure you're comfortable.
 Next, a small incision is made in the gum tissue to facilitate the placement of the implant posts into the jawbone.
 Following this, your gums are carefully closed, and protective caps are affixed over the posts for added protection.

 During the next three to six months, your dental implants will undergo a process known as "osseointegration," where they fuse with the jawbone.
 You’ll undergo a second minor surgery to have small metal connectors, termed "abutments," affixed onto the implants.
 These abutments serve as anchors for connecting your replacement teeth.
-Impressions are then taken to ensure your new crown, bridge, or denture fits seamlessly and match your existing teeth.
+Impressions are then taken to ensure your new crown, bridge, or denture fits seamlessly and matches your existing teeth.

 Finally, you’ll return to our practice to have your replacement teeth attached.
 During this appointment, we'll make sure your bite is properly aligned and that you feel completely comfortable.
 From there, you're all set to reap the wonderful benefits of your restored, complete smile!